how do we support better community-led research that makes a difference?

 We’re also mapping consultations and ethics processes happening across Highlands and Islands already, and trialing tools and approaches which support more equitable conversations and research with marginalised communities in Shetland, Western Isles and North Highland.

-Check out the resources compiled here and also shared on the CommunityLab space.
+Check out the resources compiled here.

 Working with members we’ll be deciding how best to support collective action together to advocate for better community-research and for community knowledge to be better represented in decision-making.